There’s no tip toeing around it, Malta is one of the most beautiful countries in the world.

 … and Popeye Village, a film set turned amusement park for the young (and you know, young at heart).

-The island of Gozo is only a short ferry ride away.
+I can’t do a roundup of Malta pictures without mentioning the island of Gozo, which is only a short ferry ride away.

 With crazy cool sights, like salt pans: